megumi-mori/SimplyFire/docs/source/plugin_gui/mini_analysis.rst

 Analyze compound minis
   Select this checkbox to analyze compound minis

-Minimum valley size in % of peak amplitude
-  Input available if analyzing compound minis.
-  Enter a percentage of the maximum amplitude that must be reached during the decay phase before the next mini.

 Maximum interval between two peaks to use compound mini analysis (ms) Input available if analyzing compound minis.
   Enter the maximum range between two minis that should use compound mini analysis.

-Ignore minis closer than (ms)
-  Input available if analyzing compound minis.
-  Enter the radius around the peak that should be ignored while searching for compound minis.
-  Increase this value if the automated analysis is picking up noise around the peak.

 Apply button
   Apply the parameters for future analysis.